 Total Specified Hours in the Major 64

-Hiwassee College is a place where learning comes in the classroom, but more importantly it comes from real-world experience.
+Hiwassee College is a place where learning comes in the classroom, but more importantly, it comes from real-world experience.
 You may be surprised how little you see the desk in front of you.
 Learning is more than hands-on.
 It’s real life.

 With every corner you turn, you will find adventure.
 Athletics your thing?
 We’ve got almost every sport available and are always looking for talented new athletes.
 More the outdoorsy type?
 Here, you may find yourself rafting down a river of rapids, hiking a challenging trail, or simply taking in the majesty of the beautiful countryside.

-The following list of colleges and universities have verified that they will accept Hiwassee College’s credits either as direct transfer or case-by-case basis.
+The following list of colleges and universities have verified that they will accept Hiwassee College’s credits either as a direct transfer or case-by-case basis.
 This is not an exhaustive list, but it is an excellent set of options for students who are earning dual enrollment credits.

 - Brevard College